AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ## Putative SWR Events (`probe_{Probe_ID}_channel_{Channel_ID}_putative_swr_events.csv.gz`)

+The Putative SWR Events table is comprised of Event Timing Information, Power Z-scores, Sharp Wave Metrics (computed from the sharp wave band of the putative stratum radiatum channel during events), the Envelope Metrics (provided by the `Karlsson_ripple_detector()` function in the `edeno` library), the Gamma Overlap, and the Movement Overlap.
+The columns here are presented in their order from left to right of the table.

 ### Event Timing Information

 All time is referenced to the session time that spiking, behavioral, and all other data in the session are set to as well.